OpenAutomationTechnologies/openPOWERLINK_V2/issues.md

 ## Workaround
 On systems which do not require virtual Ethernet with the Windows PCIe design, the issue can be avoided by disabling virtual Ethernet interface (`CONFIG_INCLUDE_VETH`).

+# Avnet LX150T MN design initilization {#sect_known_issues_avent-lx150t_initilization}

+## Description
+The Avnet LX150T MN design fails to initialize randomly reporting error with the host interface initialization.

+Problem arises due to unknown bug in the Xilinx ISE 14.7 which results in inconsistent placement and routing on modifications to any IP core parameters such as base address, and internal register configurations.